samsuh/2026-journal/README.md

 # 2026-journal

+# 2/21/26
+physical reset yesterday. sleep, food, a bit on caffeine.

 ## 2/20/26
 Goals for today:
 - DONE ~~write out the minor scales~~ wrote out natural minor scales. didnt do harmonic or melodic. i think learning natural minor in circle of fifths/fourths is priority.